ezoapp/Learn-GK-Components/docs/GKComponent-page-listview.md

 ##page-listview
-`page-listview` allows us by page to display data , you can decide to displayed record count on each page , Server side must be implement that get data by page count.
+`page-listview` allows us by page to display data , you can decide to displayed record count on each page.
+Server side must be implement that get data by page count.

 <br/>